- Things to Know

 - Anti-inflammatory medications may be helpful in decreasing the pain and inflammation of the injury.

 What is the difference between a sprain and a strain?
+3 Grades

-A sprain is an injury to ligaments, while a strain is an injury to muscle or tendon tissue.
+- A strain is an injury to muscle or tendon tissue.

 How muscles work

 The transition of muscle to tendon happens gradually as muscle fibers give way to tendon fibers before the bony attachment occurs.
 The anatomy of each tendon is different and depending upon their location in the body, the tendon portion may be very short or very long.
-A strain is damage caused by an overstretched muscle or tendon, causing their fibers to be pulled apart and lose the ability to contract.
-The severity of injury depends upon the amount of tissue that is damaged.
+A strain is a damage caused by an overstretched muscle or tendon, causing its fibers to be pulled apart, losing the ability to adequately contract.
+The severity of the injury depends upon the amount of tissue that is damaged.
 The muscle fiber may be just stretched, partially torn, or completely torn apart.

 How joints work